-Your pupil distance is exactly what it sounds like…it’s the distance between your pupils in mm.
+Your pupil distance is exactly what it sounds like; it’s the measurement (in millimetres) between your pupils.

-It’s important to know this because it allows us to make your glasses with the lenses in the correct position.
+It’s important to know this measurement as it allows us to make your glasses with the lenses in the correct position.

-Firstly…the easiest and most accurate way to get your pupil distance is to ask your optician for it when having an eye test.
+The easiest and most accurate way to measure your pupil distance is by asking your optician during an eye test.

-Secondly, you can simply measure the distance yourself using a mirror and a ruler, or ask a friend to help and measure it for you.
+Alternatively, you can measure the distance yourself using a mirror and a ruler.
+If you're struggling, ask a friend to help measure it for you.

 It can be done using a ruler in two different ways.

 If you cannot measure your P.D then use a standard measurement of 60mm for women, and 64mm for men for your distance glasses.